simfish85/flic-lifx/README.md

 `voltos use LIFXToken`
 2. Set a secret called "TOKEN" with your LIFX token from [cloud.lifx.com](https://cloud.lifx.com) as the value
 `voltos set TOKEN=<your LIFX token>`
-2. Execute `./setup.sh` and follow instructions.
+2. Execute `./setup.sh` and follow instructions
-3. Execute `./start.sh`.
+3. Execute `./start.sh`

 ### Restarting the client (buttons already setup):
 Execute `./start.sh`.